-In this work, we answer above question by our proposed model called graph-based broad behavior-aware network (G-BBAN).
-Basically, we leverage the broad learning \cite{zhang2018}, graph theory \cite{wu2014}, and domain-specific knowledge graph \cite{xiong2017} to formulate users and news representation in a better way, based on which we process six-classification task with G-BBAN.
-Here, the six possible behaviors are: unclick, click, like, follow, comment, and share.
-The inputs are the sequence of users behaviors and candidate news, while the outputs are the probability of each potential behavior on candidate news.
-Building a system under this setup is more reasonable for interactive news recommendation than only doing biclassification task and using click-through rate (CTR) (definition is in \cite{zhou2018}) as the criterion of assessing accuracy.
-Note that we can make use of all feedback from users through G-BBAN.
-To be concise, we briefly introduce the structure of G-BBAN and details in each step will be clear in next two sections.
+In this work, we answer the above question by our proposed model called graph-based behavior-aware network (GBAN).
+GBAN leverages tools from broad learning \cite{Zhang2018Broad}, graph theory \cite{Wu2014Coritivity}, and domain-specific knowledge graph \cite{Xiong2017Explicit} to obtain suitable users and news representations, and then it feeds the learned representations into a two-layer fully-connected neural network to perform a six-classification task.
+Here, the six possible behaviors are: \textit{unclick}, \textit{click}, \textit{like}, \textit{follow}, \textit{comment}, and \textit{share}.
+We point out that ``unclick'' behavior would occur when the other five behaviors could occur but did not.
+GBAN inputs a sequence of user's behaviors and a piece of candidate news, and outputs the probability of each behavior that the user may perform on the candidate news.
+We emphasize that designing a system under such setup is more reasonable for interactive recommendation than a biclassification task using the click-through rate (CTR) as the performance metric.